zenorocha/liferay-learn/docs/dxp/7.2.x/en/site-building/01-building-sites/02-building-sites-with-site-templates.md

 - Site Administrators can add or remove custom site pages.
 They can also reorder custom site pages as long as they're all positioned after the Site Template pages.

--  If a Site has both pages imported from a Site template and custom site pages, the Site Template pages appear first in the site's page hierarchy; custom pages added by Site Administrators appear after the Site Template pages.
+-  If a Site has both pages imported from a Site Template and custom Site pages, the Site Template pages appear first in the Site's page hierarchy.
+Custom pages added by Site Administrators appear after the Site Template pages.